YAcademy-Residents/CommonWeb3SecurityIssues/README.md

 - Standard solidity ecrecover function is used without checking if the result is the zero address.
 Must check for zero address or use OZ `recover` from ECDSA library.

 ## ERC20
+- If any ERC20 token is supported by the protocol (meaning tokens are not whitelisted), check for [weird ERC20 edge cases](https://github.com/d-xo/weird-erc20)
 - If an ERC20 token list is used it must consider double entry point tokens, with past issues of this type [here](https://medium.com/chainsecurity/trueusd-compound-vulnerability-bc5b696d29e2) and [here](https://forum.balancer.fi/t/medium-severity-bug-found/3161)

 ## ERC721